World Curling Championships: History

 Beginning in 1989, the men's and women's championships were held together.
 Norway won their first world women's title.
 In 1995, Ford Canada and the World Curling Federation reached an agreement to make Ford the sponsor of the World Curling Championships.
 Japan, the first nation from Asia to compete in the worlds, made their debut in 1990 at the women's championship, and later in 2000 at the men's championship.
 South Korea and China followed suit in the 2000s.
 Scotland won their first women's title in 2002, and the United States won their first women's title the next year.
+In 2002, a world championship for wheelchair curling was also introduced.

 In 2005, the men's and women's championships were separated, and an agreement was made between the World Curling Federation and the Canadian Curling Association that Canada would host one of the tournaments annually each year, all of which are title sponsored by Ford of Canada.
 Canada began a streak of top two finishes in the men's tournament, and China won their first world title in the women's tournament in 2009.

 In 2008, a world championship for mixed doubles curling was created.
 Switzerland won the first world mixed doubles title, and proceeded to win four of the first five titles.
 Russia and Hungary won their first world curling titles in the mixed doubles championship, and New Zealand, France, Austria, and the Czech Republic won their first world curling medals.

 In 2015, a world championship for mixed curling was created, replacing the European Mixed Curling Championship and supplanting the European Mixed and Canadian Mixed curling championships as the highest level of mixed curling in the world.

 In 2019, the World Qualification Event was introduced, to qualify the final two teams in the men's and women's championships.
 A mixed doubles qualification event will also be added in the 2019–20 curling season, qualifying the final four teams of the twenty-team mixed doubles championship.

 In 2020, the men's, women's and mixed doubles championships were cancelled due to the COVID-19 pandemic.

+In 2022, the world championships were further expanded to include wheelchair mixed doubles.